beatrizsmerino/vue-gh-pages/README-v1.md

 ### 2️⃣ The `vue.config.js` file

 2.1.
-In the root of the project, there is also a `vue.config.js` file.
+In the root of the project, there is the `vue.config.js` file, also created by Vue.
 If it doesn't exist, create it with the following command:

 ```bash
 touch vue.config.js